torokrolf/homelab/13-Infrastructure_as_Code_(IaC)/README.md

 VMs are created as Full Clones from a **Golden Image** I prepared (Ubuntu 22.04, Proxmox cloud-init template) — new VMs are completely independent from the base template.
 Terraform declaratively defines hardware parameters (CPU, RAM, Disk) for each node. **Terraform is run manually from the CLI** on the `mgmt-core-01-204` management machine (init, plan, apply).

 The Terraform configurations were not written from scratch: I first **imported** the manually created Ubuntu template from Proxmox into the Terraform state (`terraform import`), bringing the existing resource under Terraform management.
-I then adapted and extended this base configuration for each VM type (`k3s-server-01-225`, `access-core-01-206`, `edge-gw-01-230`), adjusting hardware parameters and roles accordingly.
+I then edited this base configuration for each VM type (`k3s-server-01-225`, `access-core-01-206`, `edge-gw-01-230`), adjusting hardware parameters and roles accordingly.

 Managed VMs: